apptainer/singularity-userdocs/networking.rst

 .. _sec:networking:

-Singularity provides full integration with `cni
+apptainer provides full integration with `cni
 <https://github.com/containernetworking/cni>`_ , to make network
 virtualization easy.
 The following options can be used with the the action commands (``exec``, ``run``, and ``shell``) to create and